How Often Should a Landlord Inspect a Rental Property?

 How to Give Tenants Proper Notice for an Inspection

-Being transparent with your renters reduces friction.
-When sending your 24-hour notice, keep the tone professional but firm.
-Offer a time window (e.g., “between 1:00 PM and 3:00 PM”) rather than an exact minute, as maintenance schedules can shift.
+Being transparent with renters reduces friction.
+When sending inspection notice, keep the tone professional and clear.
+Give a time window, such as “between 1:00 PM and 3:00 PM,” rather than an exact minute, because maintenance and inspection schedules can shift.

-Let the tenant know they are welcome to be present during the inspection, but it is not legally required.
-Documenting the delivery of this notice is vital in case the tenant attempts to deny you entry.
+Let the tenant know they are welcome to be present during the inspection, but in many cases, it is not required if proper notice has been given and the lease allows entry.
+Documenting delivery of the notice is important in case the tenant later disputes the entry.

 Professional Clarksville, TN Property Management

 At Connerth & Co.
-Property Management in Clarksville, TN, we know that regular property inspections are the difference between a profitable investment and a money pit.
-You shouldn’t have to spend your weekends driving to properties, issuing 24-hour notices, and confronting tenants over lease violations.
+Property Management in Clarksville, TN, we know that regular property inspections can be the difference between a profitable investment and a costly maintenance problem.
+You should not have to spend your weekends driving to properties, issuing notices, documenting repairs, and confronting tenants over lease violations.

-Contact us today and let a licensed professional protect your asset!
+Contact us today and let a licensed professional help protect your rental property.

 Key Takeaways

-• Frequency: Landlords should inspect their properties every 3 to 6 months to catch deferred maintenance early.
+• Frequency: Landlords should generally inspect rental properties every 3 to 6 months to catch deferred maintenance early.

-• Legal Notice: Tennessee law requires proper advance notice (typically 24 hours) before entering an occupied rental.
+• Notice: Tennessee landlords should provide proper advance notice before entering an occupied rental for a routine inspection.

-• Documentation: Move-in and move-out inspections are legally critical for managing security deposit deductions.
+• Documentation: Move-in and move-out inspections are important for documenting property condition and managing security deposit disputes.

 FAQs